 To combat caller ID spoofing, business owners should organize employee training sessions and also invest in educating clients.
 Make sure that employees get into the habit of assessing every single call and give customers resources that help inform them about the dangers of caller ID spoofing as well as identity theft.

 Moreover, you can also partner with voice intelligence and performance providers like Hiya.
-Our robust platform allows you to identify your calls to ensure they are legitimate and prevent spoofers from using your numbers for malicious activities.
-Hiya Connect also gives you full visibility into your caller reputation with insights into how many times your calls have been marked as spam or fraud, and whether or not your numbers have been spoofed.
+Hiya Connect gives you full visibility into your caller reputation with insights into how many times your calls have been marked as spam or fraud, and whether or not your numbers have been spoofed.
+Combined with insights gained from Branded Call Intelligence these factors will help mitigate the harmful effects of spoofing.

 If you receive a suspicious call requesting sensitive information, call back using the phone number they provide on their official website.
 Call blocking apps (like Hiya) can also detect spoofed calls and alert you to suspicious activity.